htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 Bugs Fixed:

+- Fixed a bug on cgroup v1 systems where jobs that were killed by the Out of Memory killer did not go on hold.
+  :jira:`2806`

 - Fixed a bug where cgroup systems did not report peak memory, as intended but current instantaneous memory instead.
   :jira:`2800` :jira:`2804`